 A Simple Approach to Office 365 Tenant to Tenant Migration

 The Office 365 tenant to tenant migration is performed using PowerShell scripts or third-party tools.
-Before that, there are a few things that you should keep in mind.
+Before that, there is an Office 365 Pre & Post Migration checklist you should keep in mind.

 Prepare the domain with the following steps: